 Live like a Sydney local

 Housed in the Eveleigh Rail Yard, Carriageworks offers up a little something for every sense.
-Regular exhibitions show off some truly world-class art, while performances from local musicians - such as the Aboriginal collective Klub Koori and the design and creativity festival Semi Permanent - are treats worth flying to Sydney for.
+Regular exhibitions show off world-class art, while performances from local musicians - such as the Aboriginal collective Klub Koori and the design and creativity festival Semi Permanent - are treats worth flying to Sydney for.
 Weekly farmers' markets offer delicious local breads, meat and veggies, as well as flower stalls loaded with scented wonders from the region.

 Carriageworks is Australia's biggest multi-arts centre and a great stop for anyone with an appetite for culture.
 The unique venue is a heritage site complete with an original railway carriage and blacksmiths' workshops, giving the whole experience an authentic industrial feel.
 The artists, stalls and performances change regularly, with new exhibits and features popping up all the time.